Ivo Sasek: Media and organizational network

 In 1997, Sasek founded the Elaion Publishing House and the Community Teaching Service.
-Since 1999, he has expanded OCG from a family business into a barely manageable network of commercial subsidiaries, organizations, and media products that spread his political mission worldwide.
-By his own account, since 2012 his companies have produced some 100 in 165 film and sound studios with more than 213 female and male presenters.
-000 broadcasts in 42 languages, which had been broadcast in 212 countries.
+Since 1999, he has expanded OCG from a family business into a network of commercial subsidiaries, organizations, and media products that disseminate his political mission worldwide.
+By his own account, since 2012 his companies have produced approximately 100,000 broadcast segments in 42 languages, at 165 film and sound studios, with more than 213 female and male presenters; the segments are said to have been broadcast in 212 countries.
 In 2006, Sasek directed the film Heroes Die Differently about Arnold Winkelried, a mythical figure in Swiss history, which he initiated.
-He made other films, which he promoted through his Panorama Filmverleih as moral life aids for marriages and families.
-In 2008, he founded an Anti-Genocide Party (AGP) against an alleged imminent genocide of "freedom-loving people, Bible believers, Jews and Muslims"; his wife was vice-president.
+He made other films, which he promoted through his Panorama Filmverleih as moral guides for marriages and families.
+In 2008, he founded an Anti-Genocide Party (AGP) to oppose an allegedly imminent genocide of "freedom-loving people, Bible believers, Jews and Muslims"; his wife served as vice-president.

-Sasek's print and web media evaluate current issues with conspiracy theory commentary, such as on chemtrails, New World Order, high finance, terrorist attacks, climate change, euro area crisis, Germanwings flight 9525.
-They print speeches by Muammar al-Gaddafi and Mahmoud Ahmadinejad "uncensored", warn of an allegedly imminent obligation to implant electronic identity chips for total state surveillance, discredit vaccination campaigns, claim an "Aids lie", interpret the Ukraine crisis 2014 and the refugee crisis in Europe from 2015 as means of targeted destabilization, and predict a third world war.
+Sasek's print and web media address current issues with conspiracy-theory-based commentary, such as on chemtrails, the New World Order, high finance, terrorist attacks, climate change, the euro area crisis, and Germanwings flight 9525.
+They publish "uncensored" speeches by Muammar al-Gaddafi and Mahmoud Ahmadinejad, warn of an allegedly imminent obligation to implant electronic identity chips for total state surveillance, discredit vaccination campaigns, claim an "AIDS lie", interpret the 2014 Ukraine crisis and the refugee crisis in Europe from 2015 as means of targeted destabilization, and predict a Third World War.

 Klagemauer TV (kla.tv)

 Sasek's organization founded the online channel Klagemauer.tv (abbreviated as Kla.TV).
 Sasek's son Elias heads the station and its Internet team.

 Since at least 2016, Kla.TV has published many videos on current political events.
-In a professionally dressed-up studio, a female announcer reads out various "news" stories that the "mainstream media" allegedly suppress.
-According to Meedia observers, the broadcasts are reminiscent of Kopp Verlag's earlier news programs and, like them, attempt to give conspiracy-theory reports a serious airing.
+In professionally designed studio, anchors present various "news" stories that the "mainstream media" allegedly suppress.
+According to Meedia observers, the broadcasts are reminiscent of the former news broadcasts by Kopp Verlag, and, like them, attempt to give conspiracy theories an air of creditability.

 In May 2019, representatives of Kla.TV and AZK attended a conference of far-right, right-wing populist, and conspiracy ideology media, hosted by the AfD-Bundestagfraktion in the German Bundestag.
 AfD deputy Nicole Höchst, who had already been interviewed by Kla.TV, accepted wish lists from the representatives to present to the parliamentary group.
 It was desired, for example, that AfD deputies share only their own posts on Facebook and Twitter, and no longer those of the "system press."
 These contacts are classified as the formation of right-wing anti-democratic networks.
 The Federal Office for the Protection of the Constitution hardly monitors esoteric media like those from Sasek's environment so far.